 (c) In accordance with OAR 340-242-0430 and 340-242-0440(1), priority use of up to 50 percent of any remaining growth allowance.
 This applies only to sources making permanent donations, pursuant to section (3) of this rule; and

-(d) Other considerations may be added to the donation agreement on a case-by-case basis, consistent with the Department's rules and statutes.
+(d) Other considerations may be added to the donation agreement on a case-by-case basis, consistent with DEQ's rules and statutes.

-(3) The Department will adjust the PSEL of sources providing permanent donations to reflect the emissions donated.
-Permanent donations will result in adjustment to the source's baseline emission rate and PSEL, consistent with the definition of "major modification" under OAR 340-200-0020 and changes to PSELs required by rule under 340-222-0040.
+(3) DEQ will adjust the PSEL of sources providing permanent donations to reflect the emissions donated.
+Permanent donations will result in adjustment to the source's baseline emission rate and PSEL, consistent with the definition of "major modification" under OAR 340-224-0025 and changes to PSELs required by rule under 340-222-0035.

-(4) Sources participating in this program must enter into a donation agreement with the Department that identifies the commitments of both parties.
+(4) Sources participating in this program must enter into a donation agreement with DEQ that identifies the commitments of both parties.
 Any such agreement is legally binding and enforceable.

 NOTE: These rules are included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040.